sarahleejane/sarahleejane.github.io/_posts/2014-09-15-frequency-of-variable-per-column-with-R.markdown

 Counting the number of times a certain value occured in a column, across many columns, in a data frame.
 This sounds simple but
 I tore my hair out trying to find a solution!

-### Example Sample
+### Data Sample
-Imagine a set of columns that work as a tick box, for each row they can show true or false, 0 or 1, cat or dog or zebra etc.
+Imagine a set of columns that work like a set of tick boxes, for each row they can show true or false, 0 or 1, cat or dog or zebra etc.

 Suppose we have a sample of lunch box orders.
 Every row represents an order, and each column represents a lunch item that can be *chosen* or *not chosen*.